 Step-4: This will launch the Properties dialog of the active network which displays a list of items that the connection is using.
 Here, locate and select “Internet Protocol Version 6 (TCP/IPv6)” and further click the Properties button as shown in the given picture.

-Step-5: When the General tab of the “Internet Protocol Version 6 (TCP/IPv6)” comes up, you will see the underneath options to Configure IPV6 / Internet Protocol Version 6 in Windows 10.
+Step-5: When the General tab of the “Internet Protocol Version 6 (TCP/IPv6)” comes up, you will see the underneath options to Configure IPV6 / Internet Protocol Version 6 in Windows 11 or 10.